Student Lead Scoring: Your School’s Secret Weapon for Efficient Recruitment

 Another prospect might reach the point where they are seriously interested in applying, but doesn’t receive the level of personalized attention they expect from the school and drops their interest.
 A good scoring system can help your recruitment team to gauge exactly where in the enrollment journey each individual lead is, allowing you to tailor your follow-up contact accordingly.

-Lead scoring can also be used to test assumptions about your target personas and their behaviours, helping your team work towards improving their accuracy while also creating a common language for discussing and evaluating the effectiveness of your process.
+Lead scoring can also be used to test assumptions about your target personas and their behaviours, helping your team work towards improving their accuracy while also creating a ‘common language’ of sorts for discussing and evaluating the effectiveness of your process.

-Creating the Proper Infrastructure for Lead Scoring For Student Recruitment
+Creating the Proper Infrastructure for Student Lead Scoring

-Before you can set up a lead scoring system, you need to ensure that your school has the right infrastructure in place.
-Crucially, you will need to have some form of marketing automation or Customer Relationship Management (CRM) system in place.
+Before you can set up a lead scoring system, you need to ensure that your school has the right infrastructure.
+This means having some form of marketing automation or Customer Relationship Management (CRM) system in place.
 These platforms allow you to easily organize and manage your contact with leads, and to automate certain marketing and sales processes and tasks for more efficiency.
 Each platform will have its own unique lead scoring system.

-There are a number of different options when it comes to choosing a CRM for student recruitment purposes, including systems designed specifically for schools, such as Ellucian and CampusNexus.
-However, these can be expensive to implement, and general marketing automation platforms with additional CRM functions, like Hubspot and Mautic, can be cheaper options and can be customized to meet your unique needs.
+There are a number of different options when it comes to choosing a CRM, including systems designed specifically for schools, such as HEM’s Mautic CRM platform.

 For the purposes of lead scoring, it’s preferable to look for a system that offers as many lead intelligence features as possible, as you will want to be able to track actions like page views, social media, and email engagement.